aperz/obsidian-cycle-tracker/README.md

 In the plugin settings, you can:

-1. Change the Daily Notes folder location (default: "Daily Notes")
+1. Change the Daily Notes folder location
 2. Enable/disable tracking for specific symptoms
 3. Change the property names used in your daily notes
 4. Find a sample template for your daily notes